 Creative Director of Warface Talks About the Game's New Mission; the Future of Shooters and More

 No soldier can win a war alone.
-This is the premise behind Warface, a free-to-play FPS game developed by Crytek, which combines the intense combat with mechanics that foster cooperation between you and your allies.
-Released worldwide on October 21, 2013, the game will soon live through another birthday and players will receive a gift from the developers a couple of months later.
+This is the premise behind Warface, a free-to-play FPS game developed by Crytek, which combines intense combat with gameplay mechanics that foster cooperation between you and your allies.
+Released worldwide on October 21, 2013, the game will soon live through another birthday and players will receive a special gift from the developers two months later.

 During this year’s Gamescom, held on August 22 through 26, Crytek and the

 publisher My.com announced additional content for the game, which is set to release in December.
-The latest content will mark a new chapter of the conflict that drives the universe of Warface.
+The upcoming expansion will mark a new chapter in the conflict that drives the universe of Warface.

 According to the developers, the update will feature a new narrative-driven co-op mission held in Pripyat, Ukraine.
-Located right next to the epicenter of the Chernobyl catastrophe, it once was a vibrant location, but now, it is a setting reminiscent of the post-apocalypse.
+Located right next to the epicenter of the Chernobyl nuclear catastrophe.
+It once was a vibrant location, but now it is nothing but ruins.
 Watch the trailer below:

 Crytek’s free-to-play shooter takes place in a world devastated by the greatest